joepalermo/joepalermo.github.io/_posts/2021-01-24-reflections-on-program-synthesis-and-deep-learning.md

 I've come to view program synthesis as a powerful framework for advancing AI.
 Program synthesis is the endeavour to build systems that construct programs that solve specific problems on demand, just as a human programmer does.

-Ultimately the problem of AI is how to build intelligent computational systems.
-The question of what exactly we mean by intelligence is crucial.
+The problem of AI is how to build intelligent computational systems, which of course raises the question of what exactly we mean by intelligence.
 Let us suppose that the intelligence of a system is as Francois Chollet [claims](https://joepalermo.github.io/2021/01/10/talk-review-francois-chollet-neurips-2020.html): *"a measure of skill-acquisition efficiency over a scope of tasks, with respect to priors, experience, and generalization difficulty."* What exactly are these "skills" that our systems are supposed to acquire?
 Well they're software programs of course!

 Framed this way, it's obvious that if we construe program synthesis broadly, then artificial intelligence and program synthesis are the same problem.